-Your doctor may recommend the DASH (Dietary Approaches to Stop Hypertension) eating plan if you have HBP.
-The DASH eating plan focuses on fruits, vegetables, whole grains, and other foods that are heart healthy and low in fat, cholesterol, and sodium (salt).
+Your health care provider may recommend the Dietary Approaches to Stop Hypertension (DASH) eating plan if you have high blood pressure.
+The DASH eating plan focuses on fruits, vegetables, whole grains, and other foods that are heart healthy and low in fat, cholesterol, and salt.

 Being Physically Active

-Routine physical activity can lower HBP and reduce your risk for other health problems.
-Talk with your doctor before you start a new exercise plan.
+Routine physical activity can lower high blood pressure and reduce your risk for other health problems.
+Talk with your health care provider before you start a new exercise plan.
 Ask him or her how much and what kinds of physical activity are safe for you.

 Maintaining a Healthy Weight